131st Legislature Bill Tracker

 The Committee on Judiciary held a public hearing on LD 78 Tuesday, March 7 (read the public testimony).
 At a March 16 work session, LD 78 was amended to stipulate that all provisions of Article X, not just Section 5, be included in printed version of the constitution.
 The committee voted that the bill Ought to Pass as Amended.

-The bill was enacted by the House and the Senate under the hammer (no roll call).
-It will go to the voters on November 7.
+The bill was enacted by the House and the Senate under the hammer (no roll call) and voters overwhelmingly approved the amendment on November 7.
+Read our statement on the election results.

 LD 229: An Act to Compensate Tribal Governments for Basic Training for a Law Enforcement Officer Hired by Another Government Agency